fuzzygeometric/portfolio/README.md

 # Portfolio, danielle Gauthier

-This is a page for my artistic explorations at Hunter College Integrated Media Arts MFA program
+This is a page for my activist upskilling and organization for black sheep.